almonds0166/swashbot/docs/docks.md

 Swashbot washes away messages in a channel according to three zones:

 1. **Shore face**: This zone represents messages furthest into the past, or equivalently, furthest up in a channel's history.
 Swashbot deletes any messages reaching this zone, no matter how short of a time has passed.
-The limit of this zone is specified by defining the maximum amount of messages `m` allowed in the channel via the `~at most m` command.
+The limit of this zone is specified by defining the maximum amount of messages `m` allowed in the channel via the `~atmost m` command.
 2. **Swash zone**: These messages are erased according to a set time.
-This expiration time `t` in minutes is set by the `~time t` command.
+This expiration time `t` in minutes is set by the `~minutes t` command.
 3. **Back shore**: The opposite of the shore face, this zone represents the most recent messages in a channel.
 Swashbot keeps these messages regardless of how much time has passed, until they enter the swash zone.
-The number of messages in the back shore `m` is set by the `~at least m` command.
+The number of messages in the back shore `m` is set by the `~atleast m` command.

 ![(Figure describing the three zones visually)](img/zones.png)